snowleopard/build/README.md

 code in this case).
 In spreadsheets keys are cell names, e.g. `A1`, and values are numbers, text, etc. that are typically displayed inside cells.

-It is convenient to asssume that the value *store* is total, i.e. it contains a value for every possible key.
+It is convenient to assume that the value *store* is total, i.e. it contains a value for every possible key.
 We therefore assume that the type of values is capable of encoding values corresponding to non-existent files and empty cells.

-We use a cryptographic *hash function* to for efficient tracking of value changes.
+We use a cryptographic *hash function* to for efficient tracking and sharing of build results.

-Our current implementation uses type variables `k` and `v` for the types of keys and values -- see [Store](https://github.com/snowleopard/build-systems/blob/master/src/Development/Build/Store.hs).
+In our current implementation type variables `k` and `v` stand for the types of keys and values -- see [Store](https://github.com/snowleopard/build-systems/blob/master/src/Development/Build/Store.hs).

 ### Input, intermediate and output values